TCT Women in 3D Printing Innovator Award

 The collaboration with Women in 3D Printing aims to shine a spotlight on the female innovators who are leading the charge in the world of design-to-manufacturing.
 Women in 3D Printing is a global organisation dedicated to promoting, supporting, and inspiring women who are using additive manufacturing (AM) technologies.
 Their mission is to increase the visibility of women in the AM industry and encourage more women to use 3D Printing technologies.

-Women in 3D Printing’s has an international network of ambassadors which spans more than 30 chapters around the world who will use their knowledge of the industry to create the shortlist.
-The shortlist is now open to the public vote to determine a winner.
+Women in 3D Printing has an international network of ambassadors which spans more than 30 chapters around the world who used their knowledge of the industry to create the shortlist.
+The shortlist was then opened to a public vote to determine the winner.
+Voting is now closed and the winner will be announced during the TCT Awards ceremony 2019!

 Nora Toure – Founder of Women in 3D Printing